oVirt/ovirt-site/source/feature/detailedpmhealthcheck.html.md

 ### Detailed Description

-Add a class PmHealtCheckManager to handle the schedualed check This class will
+Add a class PmHealtCheckManager to handle the scheduled check This class will

         Read the related configuration values(see Configuration) and if feature is enabled reads the